Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 Why would I choose profit‑based bidding over ROAS — and when shouldn’t I

-Profit‑based bidding can align Google’s optimization with your actual margins and bottom‑line goals, but it isn’t always the right choice.
+Profit‑based bidding can align Google'’s optimization with your actual margins and bottom‑line goals, but it isn'’t always the right choice.
 POAS (profit based bidding) requires accurate cost data, a mental model shift, and ongoing reframing of ad performance.
 POAS is a just tool — not a replacement for ROAS — and it works best when you have reliable profit inputs and a clear reason to optimize for profit instead of revenue.
-The real goal isn’t choosing a metric; it’s choosing the model that best reflects how your business makes money.
+Profit-based bidding ensures that advertising contributes positively to the company's bottom line, directly supporting overall business profitability.
+The real goal isn'’t choosing a metric; it'’s choosing the model that best reflects how your business makes money and aligns with business performance for long-term success.

 You may have considered profit based bidding over ROAS as you wrestled with: The monthly budget review.
 You've hit your ROAS goal, but the finance department is still raising an eyebrow at the net profit numbers.